rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-That's it for the database setup for your GraphQL server.
-In the next steps, you are going to replace the business logic in your resolvers, because there Sequelize is used to access the database instead of using sample data from before.
-As for now, the application should not work, because the resolvers don't use the new data access layer.
+We've completed the database setup for a GraphQL server.
+Next, you'll replace the business logic in your resolvers, because that is where Sequelize is used to access the database instead the sample data.
+The application isn't quite complete, because the resolvers don't use the new data access layer.

 ### Exercises:

-* get comfortable with databases
+* Familiarize yourself with databases
-  * try the `psql` command line interface for accessing your database
+  * Try the `psql` command-line interface to access a database
-  * check the Sequelize API by reading through their documentation
+  * Check the Sequelize API by reading through their documentation
-  * read up database jargon which is unknown to you but mentioned here
+  * Look up any unfamiliar database jargon mentioned here.

 {{% chapter_header "Connecting Resolvers and Database" "apollo-server-resolvers-database" %}}

-In the previous section, you have done everything getting your PostgreSQL database up and running and connecting it to your GraphQL server on startup.
-Now, instead of using the old sample data, you are going to use your new data access layer (models) in your GraphQL resolvers for reading and writing data from/to your database.
-You are going to implement the following things in this section:
+Your PostgreSQL database is ready to connect to a GraphQL server on startup.
+Now, instead of using the sample data, you will use data access layer (models) in GraphQL resolvers for reading and writing data to and from a database.
+In the next section, we will cover the following:

-* use the new models in your GraphQL resolvers
+* Use the new models in your GraphQL resolvers
-* seed your database with data when your application starts
+* Seed your database with data when your application starts
-* add a user model method for retrieving a user by username
+* Add a user model method for retrieving a user by username
-* learn the essentials about `psql` for the command line
+* Learn the essentials about `psql` for the command line

-Let's start by refactoring your GraphQL resolvers.
-You already have passed the models via Apollo Server's context object to each GraphQL resolver.
-Whereas you have used sample data before, you have to use the Sequelize API now.
-In the *src/resolvers/user.js* file, change the following lines of code for using the Sequelize API:
+Let's start by refactoring the GraphQL resolvers.
+You passed the models via Apollo Server's context object to each GraphQL resolver earlier.
+We used sample data before, but the Sequelize API is necessary for our real-word database operations.
+In the *src/resolvers/user.js* file, change the following lines of code to use the Sequelize API:

 {{< highlight javascript "hl_lines=3 4 6 7 9 10 15 16 17 18 19 20" >}}
 export default {